 How do you manage to communicate about your project with virtually no marketing budget?
-This was a question someone asked me after my presentation on how to market your project at the 2015 PMXPO event.
+This was a question someone asked me after my presentation on how to market your project at a PMI PMXPO event.

 We don’t all have big budgets to produce banners, T-shirts and mugs with logos on to share the messages about our projects.
 You do?
 Oh, good for you.
 Go and read this about the collaboration software you can use on your projects.